CedricBardaine/Ad_Astra/AdAstra_API/README.md

 # Run

-1. Run Wamp or a counterpart.
+1. Run Wamp or a counterpart for database.
 2. `nodemon app.js`